-- Pension plan benefits are payable beginning at a named executive officer's normal retirement date and are determined by the following formula: - Two-thirds (66 2/3%) of the participant's average monthly earnings up to \$1,666.67; - Multiplied by a fraction, not to exceed 1.00, the numerator of which is the participant's years of credited service, including fractional years, and the denominator of which is thirty-five (35); - Plus 1.50% of the participant's average monthly earnings in excess of \$1,666.67 times the participant's years of credited service, including fractional years, up to a maximum of thirty-five (35) years; - Plus 1.25% of the participant's average monthly earnings in excess of \$1,666.67 times the participant's years of credited service, including fractional years, in excess of thirty-five (35) years;

-met the eligibility requirements for early retirement with a reduced benefit.
+- Pension plan benefits are payable beginning at a named executive officer's normal retirement date and are determined by the following formula: - Two-thirds (66 2/3%) of the participant's average monthly earnings up to \$1,666.67; - Multiplied by a fraction, not to exceed 1.00, the numerator of which is the participant's years of credited service, including fractional years, and the denominator of which is thirty-five (35); - Plus 1.50% of the participant's average monthly earnings in excess of \$1,666.67 times the participant's years of credited service, including fractional years, up to a maximum of thirty-five (35) years; - Plus 1.25% of the participant's average monthly earnings in excess of \$1,666.67 times the participant's years of mortality table.
+Currently, Mr. Moret has met the eligibility requirements for early retirement with a reduced benefit.